-Archive tray bottoms are covered with black duct tape to visually distinguish them.
+Archive tray bottoms are covered with black duct tape to visually distinguish them (some may be black rather than blue plastic).
 Fill out a lid label and label and place paper stars where appropriate: mark beginning and end of tray; beginning and end of trips; beginning and end of IPHC Regulatory Areas.
 Store the archive tray in a secure location until sealed for shipping; dry otoliths tend to bounce more if a tray is dropped.